 5. Find clients

-You need some clients if you are going to make money working as a freelance Facebook marketer.
+You need some clients if you are going to make money online working as a freelance Facebook marketer.

 There are several ways that you can try finding clients the best being Facebook itself.
 Join groups where entrepreneurs hangout or even groups where clients are looking for social media marketers.